Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+# Analyzer Complete (For Now)

+Hello!
+The update process was very finnicky but such it is with big updates.
+Now we have a complete working DICTIONARY ENTRY system for reciprocals.
+I do hope some of you will build the library of entries, if it can be something of a minor standardization.
+Everything is generated from calculation, not preset agenda's, and stands to be the working numerical theory for those reciprocals.
+Feel free to modify the code amalgamation so that it produces more reciprocal based data instead of integers, but we are studying the relationship closely in this program, that IS it's point.
+Hopefully we get a good concise dictionary out of all this!

+Thank you to all of you sharing and working with this platform.
+I wish the best for ALL your work, and thank you especially to those who stood with this data on their side already and promoted their hearts work.
+Everything I'm doing can go away, so long as that cherishment of knowledge exists.
+Cheers!

 # Requests For Changes To Analyzer

 Hey all!
 Just wanted to let you know my status.
 I'm using NinjaTech AI for my upgrades to existing snippets and